iamkdraj/iamkdraj.github.io/content/Literature/Literary Movements/Aestheticism.md

 Aestheticism was a late 19th-century literary and artistic movement centered on the belief that art is valuable in itself and does not need to serve any moral, political, or didactic purpose.
 It was a direct and radical rebellion against the dominant Victorian idea that art should be instructive and morally uplifting.

-The movement's famous slogan was **"l'art pour l'art"** or **"Art for Art's Sake."** Aesthetes argued that art was autonomous, and its only aim was to be beautiful.
+The movement's famous slogan was **"l'art pour l'art"** or **"[[Art for Art's Sake]]"**.
+Aesthetes argued that art was autonomous, and its only aim was to be beautiful.
 Life, they suggested, should be lived intensely, with a focus on experiencing beauty in all its forms.

 ---